For installers who are not licensed yet:

 For installers who are already licensed:

 Yes.
 Subsequent to passing the exam practitioners must register with MMAH.
 Registering allows the practitioner to be entered into an on-line database which allows building officials to search BCIN’s and confirm qualifications.
 Licensed designers must also by law carry liability insurance.
-For more information go to the Qualification & Registration web page at MMAH.
+For more information go to the Become a Registered Building Practitioner web page at MMAH.

 If you are an installer, register your business with MMAH – Register your BCIN.